What The Heck Is Mud Season?

 Mud season is the name given to the period between winter’s end (late March) and spring’s start (May) when unpaved roads, dirt paths, and hiking trails become a muddy mess from melting snow and spring rains.
 Just as miserable as the mud this unofficial season brings is its weather: warm-one-day-and-cold-the-next temperatures, and alternating sunny, snowy, and rainy skies.

 Those living in Maine and other New England states, as well as places like Colorado and Montana, know this weather better than most.
-That’s because mud season occurs in places like these, where the ground freezes in winter and allows large amounts of snow to accumulate and cover it all winter long.
-As winter wanes and air temperatures warm above freezing (32º F), the ground thaws from the surface down, triggering the snow on top of it to melt.
-But because the ground’s lower layers deep underground don’t warm as quickly and remain frozen, water from melting snow and chilly spring rains aren’t able to seep down very far.
-Instead, this water “sits” near the surface where it waterlogs the top layer of soil and creates a sea of mud—sometimes up to several inches thick!
+That is because mud season occurs in places like these, where the ground freezes in winter and allows large amounts of snow to accumulate and cover it all winter long.
+As winter wanes and air temperatures warm above freezing (32 degrees F), the ground thaws from the surface down, triggering the snow on top of it to melt.
+But because the ground’s lower layers deep underground do not warm as quickly and remain frozen, water from melting snow and chilly spring rains are not able to seep down very far.
+Instead, this water “sits” near the surface where it waterlogs the top layer of soil and creates a sea of mud, sometimes up to several inches thick.

 Besides being a nuisance, mud season can be a hazard, too.
 It can increase the risk of flooding and wear away or “erode” soil, especially when heavy vehicles and footsteps track through soft mud.